London Specialist Advice Forum

 Forum subgroups

-Alongside the forum, we also facilitate sector-led subgroups for community care practitioners, billing staff, and apprentices and trainees.
+Alongside the Forum, we also facilitate sector-led subgroups for community care practitioners, billing staff, and early-career professionals.

 The group welcomes advisers, caseworkers, and lawyers across the country who work in the NFP sector and provide free legal advice on community care.
 Participation is encouraged from anyone with an interest in improving legal advice and representation for individuals facing challenges in accessing community care services.